 What should I being doing to prepare?

-If you don’t have a Green Bin – you can purchase one from either Wardles Garbage Contractors or any of the hardware stores in the area.
+If you don’t have a Lime Green Lid Bin – you can purchase one from either Wardles Garbage Contractors or any of the hardware stores in the area.

-Will Council be providing a container to capture and store food scraps?
+Will Council be providing a Kitchen Caddy Bin to capture and store food scraps?

-- Approved compostable caddy liners (made from natural corn starch - not plastic).
+- Approved compostable kitchen caddy liners, made from natural corn starch - not plastic.

 - An education pack, including a FOGO information booklet, ‘FOGO, Recycling and Waste Guide’ and a 2020-21 waste (landfill) bin collection calendar.